 Rotator Cuff / Joint Injuries: These shoulder braces hold the shoulder joint in place and provides soft tissue support through compression.
 The type of shoulder brace to select depends on intended use and severity of the injury.
 If it is just a minor injury a " basic level" stretch fabric support will work and the gentle pressure will remind you to "cool it" and not make any sudden shoulder movements that could cause further damage.
 If you have a slightly more severe injury or are using your shoulder for fitness or athletic activity, you should use a moderate level neoprene shoulder brace or top level stretch fabric shoulder support.
 For severe injuries your doctor will probably recommend immobilizing the shoulder for periods of time to prevent further injury.

 Arthritis / Frozen Shoulder: Arthritis of the shoulder is a very common condition affecting athletes and none athletes alike.
 Some of my "baby boomer" friends also suffer from what is commonly called a frozen shoulder.
 When periods of inactivity occur (ie after sleeping) the shoulder tends to be very stiff and painful to move.
 I have found the best treatment is heat therapy shoulder wrap which gets the blood flowing in the joint and helps loosen it up.
 Fortunately there are some new products that are very easy to use and relatively inexpensive.
 Please note they are designed to provide heat therapy for you shoulder, not support.

-Please check out our shoulder injury resource center for more information about specific shoulder injuries.
 In future blogs I will review some of the best shoulder rehabilitation exercises.